patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 Google Cloud Run is a serverless and stateless computing platform for container images.
 This product is ideal for deploying microservices and handling large scale data processing jobs.
 Cloud Run is highly scalable and can be deployed on demand.

-You aren't restricted to a set of runtimes, you build your runtime as a docker image and push to Google Artifact Registry or Google Container Registry.
+You aren't restricted to a set of runtime options, you build your runtime as a docker image and push to Google Artifact Registry or Google Container Registry.
 Google Cloud Run pulls the image and runs it.

 ::: tip Cloud Run Availability
 Google Cloud Run has regional availability.